RishabhRD/450DSA/dynamic_programming/important.md

 solution shows how kadane is just space optimized dp and because subarray is there so we use dp of largest suffix

+## 37.cc : word break problem

+this is asked in google, microsoft, etc. The DP here is like prefix that is fine.
+Recursion goes like for(i : 1, n - 1) contains(0, i) && breakble(i + 1, end)